 As a property owner, sometimes you need to roll up your sleeves and fix up your property.
 Even if you find the most well behaved and careful tenants, wear and tear is bound to happen.
-Since property maintenance is a normal part of life as a real estate investor, it is important you are ready for whatever may come your way.
+Since property maintenance is a normal part of life as an investor, having access to investor resources and tools means it is important you are ready for whatever may come your way.
 So, here is a list of ten common home repairs you should be prepared for.

 However, before we get started, if you want to learn more about how you can draw out Equity from your investments to finance your home repair projects today, click the link below to book a free strategy call with our team today.